 Bringing Technology to Indian Farmers — Part 1

-Our car was travelling on dry, dusty roads deep in villages of Indian state of Haryana.
-It’s peak of summer and it was hot inside despite the air-conditioner running on the full.
+Our car was traveling on dry, dusty roads deep in villages of the Indian state of Haryana.
+It was the peak of summer and it was hot inside despite the air-conditioner running on the full.
 We were going to meet a few farmers in village 11H, named after the branch of Gangnahar flowing through the village.
 I was heading a technology team of an Indian agriculture startup.
-Along with our field team, I was going to meet farmers in remote Indian villages and understand the ground realities and explore ways to bring about benefits of digitisation to the masses.
+Along with our field team, I was going to meet farmers in remote Indian villages and understand the ground realities and explore ways to bring about the benefits of digitization to the masses.

-Our strategy was to identify clusters, provide them with targeted information and help them on both input (production) and output (market) extension services augmented by technology.
-We started by engaging farmers with on-the-ground efforts from extension staff carrying mobile app, call-center, website and farmer mobile app.
-The profile data gathered from engagement was used to in other areas such as field operations, logistics, rentals, warehousing and back-office operations.
+Our strategy was to identify clusters, provide them with targeted information and help them with both input (production) and output (market) extension services augmented by technology.
+We started by engaging farmers with on-the-ground efforts from extension staff carrying mobile app, call center, website, and farmer mobile app.
+The profile data gathered from the engagement was used in other areas such as field operations, logistics, rentals, warehousing, and back-office operations.

-As a technical guy sitting in cozy office in a metro city, it was easy to dream up solutions that are extremely technology focus using state-of-the-art areas of analytics, machine learning, drones and block-chain.
-This visit was an eye opener.
-A big lesson I learnt is that in the overall solution, the technology acts only as a facilitator.
-We have to factor in various ground realities related to people, culture, communities, traditions, politics, geography, religion, and infrastructure.
+As a technical guy sitting in a cozy office in a metro city, it was easy to dream up solutions that are extremely technology focus using state-of-the-art areas of analytics, machine learning, drones, and block-chain.
+This visit was an eye-opener.
+A big lesson I learned is that in the overall solution, technology acts only as a facilitator.
+We must factor in various ground realities related to people, culture, communities, traditions, politics, geography, religion, and infrastructure.

-In this series of articles, I will talk about my impressions regarding challenges and potential solutions for improvement of Indian agriculture ecosystem from a point of view of a technologist.
+In this series of articles, I will talk about my impressions regarding challenges and potential solutions for the improvement of the Indian agriculture ecosystem from a point of view of a technologist.
 Though some of the challenges and potential technical solutions may be unique to India, most of them apply equally to farming practices in other developing economies.
-In part 2 of this series, I will describe my observations based on experience of implementing and rolling out technical solution for various extension services.Share
+In part 2 of this series, I will describe my observations based on my experience of implementing and rolling out technical solutions for various extension services.Share